AndyButland/UmbracoMapper/ReadMe.md

     - Refactored the custom mapping function into a declared delegate
     - Added optional property name when adding a custom mapping
     - Restricted the generic type parameter on all mapping functions to be a class
+- 1.4.1
+    - Added support for string coalescing two or more source properties to a single destination one

 ## Credits